 It is important for your employees to know just what is expected of them.
 That way, they know what they should work toward.
 Once you hire employees, you should spend a significant amount of effort setting clear and relevant goals, as well as setting expectations for performance.

 As each employee accomplishes their set tasks, the organisation as a whole will be inching closer and closer to achieving its goal.

-8. Give Your Employees a Clear Path for Advancement
+8. Clear the Path for Advancement

 Employees who feel like they are stagnating tend to look for opportunities elsewhere.
 If you instead give your employees continuous options for advancement and career development, they are likely to want to stay.